 Sleep researcher Allan Rechtschaffen said, “If sleep does not serve an absolutely vital function, then it is the biggest mistake the evolutionary process has ever made.”
 On the surface, sleep seems like a disadvantage.
 During sleep, you cannot gather food, reproduce, socialize, and are vulnerable to predators.
 Every species of animal sleeps, but humans are the only species that will purposefully deprive themselves of sleep.

 The growing body of research on sleep demonstrates the absolute necessity of sleep for every biological function.
-This includes learning, memory, brain function, mental health, appetite regulation, immune system function, metabolic function, the health of your gut microbiome, even your cardiovascular health.
+This includes learning, memory, brain function, mental health, appetite regulation, immune system function, metabolic function, gut microbiome health, and even cardiovascular health.
 It is well established in the scientific literature that sleep is a critical component for all aspects of health.
-This article explores the drivers of sleep, how sleep works, and tips to improve your sleep.
+This article explores the drivers of sleep, how sleep works, and evidence-based tips to improve your sleep.

 The Importance of Sleep for Fertility